BlockchainBastard/degen-sniper-v2/README.md

-# degen-sniper
+# Degenerate Token Sniper v1.0
-A sniper bot for degenerate tokens
+A sniper bot which aims to buy presale of degenerate tokens